artsy/bucket-assets/README.md

 Uploads a folder of static assets to an s3 bucket with convenient assumptions.
 These assumptions include:

-* Uploads to a folder under a truncated git hash for naive fingerprinting and rollback purposes.
+* Uploads to a ('/assets/' + truncated git hash) folder for naive fingerprinting and rollback purposes.
 * Adds appropriate s3 headers like setting files to 'public-read' and 'Content-Type'.

 Bucket Assets is used in deploys of Artsy apps, but may be useful for you too.

 ## Example

-Pass in the asset directory and

 ````javascript
 var bucketAssets = require('bucket-assets');